CampaignLab/boundary-coverage/README.md

 ## Uploading bubbles to Meta

-The `meta_upload.py` script reads the generated CSV and creates a Saved Audience using the `facebook_business` SDK.
+The `meta_upload.py` script reads the generated CSV and creates Saved Audiences using the `facebook_business` SDK.
 Set the following environment variables before running the script: